Every year, numerous holidays are celebrated in Algeria. Below are the main dates for these festivities:January 1: New Year's Day (national)

 The Ahmed Ben Bella International airport is 12 kilometres south of Oran.

 In Oran, tramway is the celebrity.
 It is the most reliable and efficient way to get around the city.

-Traffic may be very dense in Oran: lack of signing in some neighbourhoods, heavy traffic during rush hour, lack of parking lots.
-We advise you not to use a car to get around in Oran.
+Driving around town may be a difficult experience: lack of signage in some neighbourhoods, heavy traffic during rush hour, shortage of parking spaces… We advise you not to use a car to get around in Oran.

-Taxis are a good way to navigate the city of Oran, when you consider the dense traffic.
+Taxis are a good way to navigate the city of Oran, even though you have to consider the dense traffic.
 Be careful and do not hop into non-official taxis.
 Taxis in Oran must be yellow and bear a “taxi” sign.
-The fare must not exceed 20 DZD per kilometre.
+The fare must not exceed DZD 20 per kilometre.

 Once you arrive in Oran, don't hesitate to get in touch with tourism professionals for information and help in organising your stay.Office du tourisme d'Oran